-- A place to report maintenance concerns - University Housing and Residence Life information and referral - Customer service, responding to questions, and directing students as needed
+- Temporary key check-out, access badges, carts, and other equipment - Package receipt and notification - A place to report maintenance concerns - University Housing and Residence Life information and referral - Customer service, responding to questions, and directing students as needed

 University Housing and Residence Life students are employed at the Resident Services Desk.
 Feel free to contact the Desk with any questions you may have.
-The Montgomery Service Desk is open.
 Holiday and break hours will vary.
-Please see our website for up to date hours.
+Please see our website for up-to-date hours.
 The Montgomery Service Desk phone number is (503) 725-4385.